Basel, Weissenhaus. The Basler (Kanton Basel-Stadt) und die Schweizer Fahne, August first, 2020. Bild/Photo: TES.

 Switzerland celebrates on the first of August, the first alliance of the three Orte (cantons).
 The congratulations go to the citizens.
 They are the politicians.

 But they managed.
-Switzerland is a democratic well-functioning Union with diversity in unity.
-The EU means too often disunity by unifying the impossible.
+Switzerland is a democratic, well-functioning Union with diversity in unity.
+The EU often means disunity by attempting to unify the impossible.